HDI-Project/ATM/README.md

    Saving configuration as YAML files is an easy way to save complicated setups or share them with team members.

-   You should start with the templates provided in `config/templates` and modify them to suit your own needs.
+   You should start with the templates provided in `atm/config/templates` and modify them to suit your own needs.
    ```
+   $ mkdir config
-   $ cp config/templates/*.yaml config/
+   $ cp atm/config/templates/*.yaml config/
    $ vim config/*.yaml
    ```